Living with a chronic illness - reaching out to others

 - If you have epilepsy, your coworkers should know what to do if you have a seizure.

-- If you have diabetes, they should know what the symptoms of low blood sugar are and what to do.
+- If you have diabetes, they should know what the symptoms of low blood sugar are and what to do if you have them.

 There may be people in your life who want to help you take care of yourself.
 Let your loved ones and friends know how they can help you.
 Sometimes all you need is someone to talk to.